 - Supporting fish conservation efforts in Georgia by contributing monetary donations to habitat restoration projects and kids fish education programs

-- Participating in public education outreach programs
+- Creating and participating in aquatic education outreach programs

 A special thanks to all of our members, sponsors, and donors who make it possible for us to accomplish our mission and goals.